barneydobson/citywat/README.md

 - ``manual\supporting-material-sub-models.docx``: Sets out the equations used in the London implementation CityWat.
 - ``manual\supporting-material-variables-parameters.docx``: Lists the variables/parameters, their values and information sources for the London implementation of CityWat.

-## License
-CityWat is licensed under the XXX

 ## DOIs of previous releases
 - v1.0: dx.doi.org/